rsimp/classed-macro/README.md

 # classed.macro
 A `babel-plugin-macros` for `classed-components`

-This macro adds a display name to your `classed-components` and a `data-react-component` attribute to the rendered HTML to enable a better debugging experience
+This macro adds a display name to components created with `classed-components` and a `data-react-component` attribute to the rendered HTML to enable a better debugging experience

 ## Installation
 1. First make sure `classed-components` is installed: